Labor Day at Tyson Foods

 Outdated, misleading information about Tyson employee holidays is still on the Internet.
 Contrary to circulated reports, Tyson does NOT offer its workers a paid Muslim holiday at any location.

 A labor union vote briefly changed the Labor Day holiday at the company’s Shelbyville, Tennessee, poultry plant in 2008.
-Tyson Foods did not initiate the change and immediately negotiated with the union to reinstate Labor Day as a paid holiday, resolving the matter five years ago.
+Tyson Foods did not initiate the change and immediately negotiated with the union to reinstate Labor Day as a paid holiday.

 Labor Day continues to be one of the paid holidays for Team Members at all of the company’s U.S. plants.